netdata/netdata/claim/README.md

 bash <(curl -Ss https://my-netdata.io/kickstart.sh) --install /usr/local/
 ```

-The best way to install Netdata and connect your nodes to Netdata Cloud is with our automatic one-line installation script, [kickstart](/packaging/installer/#automatic-one-line-installation-script).
-This script will install the Netdata Agent, in case it isn't already installed, and connect your node to Netdata Cloud.

-This  works with:
-* all Linux distributions, see [Netdata distribution support matrix](https://learn.netdata.cloud/docs/agent/packaging/distributions)
-* macOS both for OS X or FreeBSD environments

-For details on how to run this script please check [How to connect a node](#how-to-connect-a-node) and choose your environment.

 ### Claiming script

 A Space's administrator can also connect an Agent by directly calling the `netdata-claim.sh` script either with root privileges